keltia/fetiche-rs/README.md

 ### Data Model

 Each source has its own data model which complicates things, apart from [ASTERIX] with Cat129 for drone data, each company/service provider use their own data model.
-To ease managing drone data, I have defined `DronePoint` as a common data model (extracted from the data sent by [ASD] with some fields with different types -- like actual `f32` instead of the string format) and real timestamp.
-These can be grouped into a `Journey` type which is a state vector with all the points in the trajectory.
+To ease managing drone data, I started to define my own `DronePoint` as a common data model (extracted from the data sent by [ASD] with some fields with different types -- like actual `f32` instead of the string format) and real timestamp.
+In fact, now that I have fixed `Asd` struct fields handling and types, it is not needed.

 See the `fetiche-formats` crate for more details.